 A people living atop a sunken world, revering and respecting the sea’s gifts, but forever thirsty for more.
 They live by the rule of taking whatever they can until they are too weak to grasp.
 They strive for glory, fame, riches, and at the heart of it all, to be remembered; remembered longer than the flooded, ancient, long-abandoned cities they call home.

 Hesha have the choice of Marital Arts (Speed), Tempt (Resolve), Performance (Faith), Medium Weapons, Barber Surgeon (Faith), or Thrown Weapons as cultural skills.
 Their starting environments are:

-Landbound – Choose 1 Skill Branch from Woodworking, Farming, or Archery (Strength).
+Landbound – Choose 1 Skill Branch from Woodworking, Foraging, or Archery (Strength).

 Dock Rat – Choose 1 Skill Branch from Wrestling (Strength), Legerdemain (Speed), or Light Weapons (Speed).